Academic Policy and Procedures (with Annotations)

 Students in good standing automatically advance to the next course/course component, academic year, or curriculum phase.

-The School of Medicine has adopted six (6) Competencies and 20 Institutional Learning Objectives (ILOs) and the Association of American Medical College's 13 Core EPAs.
+The School of Medicine has adopted Six Competencies and 20 Institutional Learning Objectives (ILOs) and the Association of American Medical College's 13 Core EPAs.
 As students progress through the curriculum, their achievement of ILOs and EPAs is tracked electronically and is available for viewing by both students and faculty.
-Students must achieve competence in all ILOs and EPAs prior to graduation.
+Students' competence is assessed in all ILOs and EPAs prior to graduation.

 2.4 Requirements for Promotion